tongzhou80/hpylib/README.md

 # hpylib

-**hpylib** is a small Python library that provides simple building blocks for parallel programming with threads.
-It is designed to make it easy to run tasks asynchronously, coordinate them, and perform parallel map operations, all with minimal boilerplate.
+**hpylib** is a small Python library that provides structured parallel programming constructs.
+It provides three layers of abstraction:

-It provides three main functions:
+1. **`pmap(fn, iterable)` and `pfilter(fn, iterable)`** — parallel map and filter.

-1. **`spawn(fn)`** — run a function asynchronously in a worker thread.
+2. **`finish()` and `spawn(fn)`** — `finish` waits for all tasks submitted inside its block to complete, and `spawn` submits a task to run in a worker thread.
-2. **`finish()`** — context manager to wait for all asynchronous tasks submitted inside its block.
+3. **`async_future(fn)`** — submit a task to run asynchronously and return a future.

-3. **`pmap(fn, iterable)`** — parallel map: apply a function to each element of an iterable in parallel, returning the results as a list.
+Layer 1 is the highest level of abstraction, and it does not have explicit tasks.
+It simply applies a function to each element of an iterable in parallel.
+Layer 2 spawns tasks to run asynchronously, but does not have explicit joins.
+Layer 3 is the lowest level of abstraction, and it allows explicit task creation and joining.

 ---